-Counterpoise.
-An ensemble of some of the most sought-after instrumentalists in the UK, founded with the aim of crossing genres, exploring the relationship between music, text and visuals, and seeking to develop aspects of narrative and other extra-musical influences.
+An ensemble of some of the most sought-after instrumentalists in the UK, Counterpoise was founded with the aim of crossing genres, exploring the relationship between music, text and visuals, and seeking to develop aspects of narrative and other extra-musical influences.

-We are delighted to be working with the singer Cassiopeia Berkeley-Agyepong and the pianist Yshani Perinpanayagam in our forthcoming project:
+We are delighted to be working with the singer Cassiopeia Berkeley-Agyepong and the pianist Yshani Perinpanayagam in our latest project:

 Joséphine Baker Cassiopeia Berkeley-Agyepong